Fatal1ty/mashumaro/README.md

 ### Field options

 In some cases creating a new class just for one little thing could be excessive.
-You can use `dataclasses.field` as a field value and configure some serialization aspects through its `metadata` argument.
+You can use [`dataclasses.field`](https://docs.python.org/3/library/dataclasses.html#dataclasses.field) function as a default field value to configure some serialization aspects through its `metadata` parameter.
 Next section describes all supported options to use in `metadata` mapping.

 #### `serialize` option

-This option allows you to change the default serialization method through a value of type `Callable[[Any], Any]` that could be any callable object like a function, a class method, a class instance method, an instance of a callable class or even a lambda function.
+This option allows you to change the serialization method through a value of type `Callable[[Any], Any]` that could be any callable object like a function, a class method, a class instance method, an instance of a callable class or even a lambda function.